oracle-livelabs/oic/opa-for-fusionApps/journeys-hcm-opa/assign-journey/assign-journey.md

 ![Select Uniform Journey](images/select-uniform-journey.png)

-2. Assign the Journey to the logged in user by the Add to My Journeys add New Journey Icon
+2. Assign the Journey to self (for test purposes) or assign  to intended/target user by the **Add to My Journeys** add New Journey Icon
 ![Assign Journey](images/assign-journey.png)

 3. Navigate to the My Journeys tab